Vatican sends top 2 sex crimes investigators to Mexico

 “We are certain it will help us respond better to these cases, looking for civil and canonical justice under the principle of ‘zero tolerance’ so that there is no impunity in our church,” the bishops said in a statement.

-Scicluna and Bertomeo will meet with the Mexican bishops as well as the superiors of religious orders in Mexico, as well as any victims that choose to speak to them.

-Their mission comes as the Mexican hierarchy is beginning to reckon with decades of sex abuse and coverup, admitting recently that it had investigated 271 priests in the last 10 years for sexual abuse.
+The mission comes as the Mexican hierarchy is being forced to reckon with decades of sex abuse and cover-up, admitting recently that it had investigated 271 priests in the last 10 years for sexual abuse.

-The admission, though, was belated and came as Mexican civil authorities begin to ratchet up pressure after long deferring to the church, which wields enormous influence in Mexico.
-But earlier this year, Mexico’s lower Chamber of Deputies approved a proposal to remove the statute of limitations for child sexual abuse cases.
-The Senate still needs to vote on it but it is expected to pass.
+The admission, though, was belated and came as Mexican civil authorities have begun to ratchet up pressure after long deferring to the church, which wields enormous influence in Mexico.
+But earlier this year, Mexican lawmakers discussed several initiatives including removing the statute of limitations for child sexual abuse cases.
+Final approval is still pending.

-Mexico is the second-largest Catholic country after Brazil, and Vatican officials have long known that the number of cases that were being reported to the Vatican of abuse were a fraction of the total.
+Mexico is the second-largest Catholic country after Brazil, and Vatican officials have long known that the number of abuse cases that were being reported to the Vatican were a fraction of the total.
+The Mexican church though is powerful and well-entrenched, and victims have long been cowed into silence.

 Scicluna, the Vatican’s longtime sex crimes prosecutor, is intimately familiar with the Legion and the mechanisms of power in the Mexican hierarchy: The Maltese archbishop conducted the 2002-2003 investigation into the Legion’s late founder, the Rev. Marcial Maciel, that resulted in him being forced to retire to a life of penance and prayer for having raped and molested his seminarians.